Keynote: Taylor Otwell

 In this tutorial, we will be using AWS, GitHub, Docker, a Mock PHP app, and Terraform to build a seamless test & deployment pipeline.
 Both GitHub Actions and Terraform are very powerful tools but become extraordinary when combined to build CI/CD pipelines for your PHP App.
 We will go step by step on how to signup and provision your AWS account, explanation of the example repositories used, how the GitHub Actions test & package your app in a Docker container, how it pushes that image up to AWS, and how the Elastic Container service works to host your PHP app in a highly-scalable way.

-Be prepared for this talk by signing up for AWS, reading a bit about Docker/PHP/Terraform, and getting a cup of coffee right before you build the best stacks of your life.
+Be prepared for this talk by signing up for paid AWS, signing up for GitHub, reading a bit about Docker/Terraform, and getting a cup of coffee right before you build the best stack of your life.

 If you're fighting with Git on a regular basis, you might not be using it optimally.
 This workshop will give you hands-on exercises to tweak your daily Git habits and become a more productive developer.
 From best practices like atomic commits, to advanced mythical beasts like finding bugs with bisect.
 Next time you're pulling your hair out from rebase hell, remember this workshop.